MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-scatterchart.md

 ---
 # Scatter chart

-Points graph.
-First column is x-axis and should be a numeric column.
-Other numeric columns are y-axes. |  **[**Click to run sample query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA0tJzc2PL04tykwtNuKqUUitKEnNS1GACMSnZZbEG+Vk5qUWa1Rq6iCLggSBYkAdRUD1qUUKCsXJiSUlqUXJGYlFJQoK5ZklGRoVyfk5pbl5thWaAI8A701mAAAA)** |
+In a scatter chart visual, the first column is the x-axis and should be a numeric column.
+Other numeric columns are y-axes.
+Scatter plots are used to observe relationships between variables.
 > [!NOTE]
 > This visualization can only be used in the context of the [render operator](renderoperator.md).